Adrienne Washington

 Investigative Journalist | Multimedia Reporter | Storyteller for Impact

 I am an award-winning, internationally syndicated investigative journalist and multimedia reporter with a passion for uncovering wrongdoing and telling impactful stories.
-I recently completed the Roy W. Howard Center Fellowship at The Maine Monitor, where I focused on in-depth accountability reporting for rural communities, from a statewide perspective.
-My graduate capstone project, In the Sheriff We Trust—a collaboration between the Arizona Center for Investigative Reporting and the Howard Center—won the 2024 Los Angeles Press Club A-Mark Prize for Reporting on Misinformation and Disinformation, as well as two EPPY Awards.
+In July 2025, I completed the Roy W. Howard Center Fellowship at The Maine Monitor, where I focused on in-depth accountability reporting for rural communities from a statewide perspective.
+My graduate capstone project, In the Sheriff We Trust—a collaboration between the Arizona Center for Investigative Reporting and the Howard Center for Investigative Journalism—won the 2024 Los Angeles Press Club A-Mark Prize for Reporting on Misinformation and Disinformation, as well as two EPPY Awards.
 This project reached over 145,000 unique views through the Associated Press wire.

 Portfolio